Yews to Eucalypts

 On her breast I found her little girl, two years and three months old, also very ill with the fever.
 The poor woman is Mrs Michael Tierney, a resident of the Orange district.
 She had come down to nurse her son Thomas, and caught the disease while attending him.’

-So whilst it appeared that Elizabeth had survived the typhoid outbreak, her house had been burned down, her husband dead, many of her family and friends dead or grieving and a large family of orphaned grandchildren remained.
-Far from what Elizabeth had envisaged her older years would look like I’ll warrant.
+So whilst it appeared that Elizabeth had survived the typhoid outbreak, her house had been burned down, her second husband dead, many of her family and friends dead or grieving and a large family of orphaned grandchildren remained.
+Far from what Elizabeth had envisaged her older years would look like I would think.

 James Overton is buried at St Phillips Cemetery, North Richmond with a headstone present.